blairconrad/blairconrad.github.io/_posts/2013-07-02-watch-your-spaces-http-error-500-19-internal-server-error.md

 layout: post
 title: Watch your spaces - HTTP Error 500.19 - Internal Server Error
 tags: 500-19 iis iis7
-excerpt: The errors suggested that we have problems with the configuration file, but the web.config was present (and well-formed), and there were no obvious permission problems, so it seems the file was being read.
-There was nothing in the event logs.
-Web searches yielded nothing that matched the `0x80072af9` error code or the description of the error.
-Even ERR.exe, recommended by <a href="http://blogs.iis.net/webtopics/archive/2010/03/08/troubleshooting-http-500-19-errors-in-iis-7.aspx">Troubleshooting HTTP 500.19 Errors in IIS 7</a>, failed me.
 ---
 Late last week at the Day Job, a colleague came to me with a problem.
 The web service he was trying to hit was throwing an error he'd never seen before:

 <blockquote style="color:#CC0000;">